SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 ## Props passed to components

-In your components, you can use props passed by their controlling components.
+In your components, you can use props passed by their _controlling components_.

-Currently we have 2 controlling components:
+Currently we have 2 _controlling components_:

 - one for an action: {@link BaseActionComponent} with {@link ActionProps}
 - and one for custom property field: {@link BasePropertyComponent} with {@link BasePropertyProps}

 Check out their documentation to see available **props**

-BTW - Dashboard and Pages don't have any controlling component - so no props passed there.
+> Dashboard and Pages don't have any controlling component, so they don't receive any props.

 ## Reusing UI Components of AdminBro

 AdminBro gives you the ability to reuse its components.
 You can do this by simply requiring them:

 ```
-import { Label } from 'admin-bro'
+import { Label } from '@admin-bro/design-system'

 const YourComponent (props) => {(
   <Label>Some styled text<Label>
 )}
 ```

+> We divide components internally to 2 groups:
+>
+> * _application components_ - which requires AdminBro, you can think about them as "smart components"
+> * and _design system components_ - they don't require AdminBro and you can use them outside of the AdminBro setup.
+>
+> That is why sometimes you have to import components from 'admin-bro'
+> package and sometimes from '@admin-bro/design-system'.

 Each of the components is described with the playground option, so make sure to check out all the documentation of all the components.